yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 2. Replace the disks that have failed.
 3. Restart the `yb-tserver` service.

-On restart, the tserver will see the new empty disk and start replicating tablets from other nodes.
+On restart, the YB-TServer will see the new empty disk and start replicating tablets from other nodes.